teli203/quiz-app/README.md

 # quiz-app
 This is a 8 question quiz over multiple cloud provider services.
 It is not a graded quiz.
 At the end you will be provided with a fraction score Ex: 8/8 means you answered all the questions correctly.
 If you score less than 8 out of 8 then you got a question wrong and you may restart the quiz if you want a perfect score.
+You may play this quiz as many times as you like there is no limit on the restart.
+Thank You!